Byron Bay New South Wales, Australia Travel Guide

 This protected marine park extends along the shore, a haven for marine biodiversity, home to various fish species, resident bottlenose dolphins, green sea turtles, and migrating a species of baleen whale.
 Julian Rocks Nguthungulli Nature Reserve is an important part of this park.

-The central, patrolled beach, ideal for swimming and easy access to the town center.
+The central, patrolled beach, ideal for swimming and easy access to town.
 Can be crowded during peak season.

-Clarkes Beach, south of Main Beach, has more tranquil waters, ideal for family groups and beginner surfers.
+Clarkes Beach, south of Main Beach, has less choppy waters, ideal for family groups and beginner surfers.
 Wategos Beach is a stunning, sheltered cove below the lighthouse, known for gentle waves and beautiful scenery.

 Bottlenose dolphins are common year-round residents in the bay.
 A species of baleen whale migrate along the coast between May and November (Cape Byron Lighthouse is an excellent viewing spot).
 Occasional sightings of green and loggerhead turtles occur in the marine park.
 Abundant birdlife thrives in the coastal heathlands.